isadoramariamendes/rshell/README.md

 #	nothing added to commit but untracked files present (use "git add" to track)
 ```

-that's because mkdir test failed.
-So the parte of the command that comes after the connector `||` must be executed.`
+that's because `mkdir test` failed, since the directory was already created.
+So the part of the command that comes after the connector `||` must be executed.`
 In the tests directory can be found a file called exec.script that contains all of the test cases I tried.
+Summaryzing, it can execute others programs, the own rshell program, handle connectors aforementioned and etc.

 # Installation
 To execute the program just follow the steps: